 Suppose that you're a feudal lord, riding high on the hog of exploiting your multitudinous peasants.
 You’ve done so well that you’ve built a castle, piled high with food and wine and riches.
 To fend off the barbarian hordes, you invest in a drawbridge with a stout, wrought-iron portcullis.

 Sounds reasonable, right?
 There’s only one problem: Upon further inspection, the portcullis is spotted with rust.
 It sticks when you try to pull it up.
 It's framed with rotting wood.

 The castle is your computer.
 The portcullis is your antivirus suite.
 And, according to a study released today (May 2) by Madgeburg, Germany-based firm AV-TEST, your AV software may be even more vulnerable to attack than the files it purports to protect.
-The company put 19 consumer antivirus suites to the test and found that only three of them seemed to be well protected from savvy potential hackers.
+The company put 19 of the best antivirus software products to the test and found that only three of them seemed to be well protected from savvy potential hackers.

 The second test measured whether the AV programs digitally signed their software-update files.
 Signing is a way of determining a file’s origin and authenticity; unsigned files could be more easily substituted with malicious ones.

 The final test was the simplest, and determined whether an AV manufacturers delivered its software updates via the encrypted HTTPS web protocol or the unencrypted HTTP one.
 Lack of encryption makes it easy for an attacker to stage a man-in-the-middle attack by intercepting the data transmission, altering the data and then sending the data back on its way.

 Of the 19 programs tested, three succeeded on all counts: Bitdefender Internet Security 2017, ESET Internet Security 10 and Kaspersky Internet Security 17.0.
 It’s difficult to rank the rest of the programs, as each one succeeded and failed to varying degrees.